Skip to main content

 Fly strike

-Fly strike is very preventable, yet it can come on suddenly and cause your rabbit a lot of pain, and even death.
-Fly strike happens when a fly lays its eggs around the rump or tail area of the rabbit.
+Fly strike occurs when a fly lays its eggs around the rear end or tail area of the rabbit.
 These look like small grains of white rice.
-Maggots quickly hatch out and start to feed on your rabbits’ flesh and move up through the genital area.
+Maggots quickly hatch out and start to feed on your rabbit’s flesh and move up through the genital area.
 Rabbits commonly at risk include:

 • Those without litter trays or trays that are not cleaned daily.
-Using, and regularly cleaning, litter trays reduces the smell that flies are attracted to
+Using, and regularly cleaning, litter trays reduces the smell that attract flies.
+It also reduces the chance of rabbits getting soiled fur, which is another thing that attracts them.

 • Elderly, less mobile rabbits